There are many non-formal ways of communicating that we all use to communicate with others. It isn’t simply what we say, write or sign.

-Some people with complex disabilities, including many individuals who are congenitally deafblind or have additional learning disabilities, will use non-verbal improvised forms of communication.
+Some people with complex disabilities, including many individuals who are congenitally deafblind or have additional learning disabilities, will use non-verbal forms of communication.
 These can include:

 - Changes in breathing patterns